cloudflare/python-cloudflare-cli4/README.md

     # A minimal call with debug enabled
     cf = CloudFlare.CloudFlare(debug=True))

-    # A full blown call with passed basic account information
+    # An authenticated call using an API Token (note the missing email)
+    cf = CloudFlare.CloudFlare(token='00000000000000000000000000000000')

+    # An authenticated call using an API Key
     cf = CloudFlare.CloudFlare(email='user@example.com', token='00000000000000000000000000000000')

-    # A full blown call with passed basic account information and CA-Origin info
+    # An authenticated call using an API Key and CA-Origin info
     cf = CloudFlare.CloudFlare(email='user@example.com', token='00000000000000000000000000000000', certtoken='v1.0-...')
 ```